Ga verder naar de inhoud

 passa porta festival

-The Passa Porta Festival is the unmissabble event in Brussels' literary life.
-The tenth edition of the Passa Porta Festival, on the theme of ‘Ghosts’, was a tremendous success.
-The spectre of literature haunted Brussels for three days.
-From 28 to 30 March, thousands of readers gathered in Brussels to meet authors from all over of the world.
+The Passa Porta Festival is the unmissable event in Brussels' literary life.
+For the eleven edition of the Passa Porta Festival, from 15 to 18 April, thousands of readers will gather in Brussels to meet authors from all over of the world.

 Literary pleasures in your calendar